ghhzshivam/Project-Hotel-Bookings/README.md

 # Problem Statment
-    Levarage Guest data and Booking Behaviour patterns to devise a strategy for Hotel Revenue Management using data science and machine learning
+    Leverage Guest data and Booking Behaviour patterns to devise a strategy for Hotel Revenue Management using data science and machine learning

 # Summary